Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/GitHub-Actions-Terraform-Deployment-Part1.md

 - Decompress the terraform plan (workflow artifact).
 - Install and use the version of terraform as per the input.
 - Re-initialize the terraform module.
-- Apply the terraform configuration based on the terraform plan and values in the TFVARS file.
+- Apply the terraform configuration based on the terraform plan that was created by the previous workflow.

 Let's take a look at one of the **caller workflows** next.
 These workflows will be used to call the **reusable workflows**.